Ramon Berenguer II, Count of Provence

+Life

-In 1144, Ramon's father, Count Berenguer Ramon, died in an offensive against Genoa and he inherited the county.
+Born in 1135, Ramon was the son of Berenguer Ramon, Count of Provence and Beatrice of Melgueil.
+In 1144, Ramon's father, Berenguer Ramon, died in an offensive against Genoa and he inherited the county.
 He was immediately opposed by the family of Baux and it took the military action of his uncle, the count of Barcelona, in 1147 to secure his throne.
 The war with the Baux continued until the count of Barcelona's death in 1162.

 In August 1161, he had travelled to Turin with his uncle obtain the confirmation of his countship in Provence from the Emperor Frederick I, for Provence was legally a fief of the Holy Roman Empire.
-There he met Richeza of Poland, the daughter of the exiled Polish high duke, Ladislaus II.
-He married her on 17 November and on the return journey, his uncle died.
+There he met Richeza of Poland, the daughter of the exiled Polish high duke, Ladislaus II and married her on 17 November.

-He resumed the war with Genoa, but died trying to take Nice in the spring of 1166.
+Ramon resumed the war with Genoa, but was assassinated during the siege of Nice in 1166.
 His daughter, Douce II, succeeded him, while widow Richeza was betrothed to Raymond V of Toulouse.